How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 It's okay to leave your child a comfort object such as a teddy bear or security blanket.
 It would help if you didn't leave a bottle with your child overnight because it could cause tooth decay.

-Often, the noises in the house interfere with your child's sleep and wake them often.
+The noises in the house often interfere with your child's sleep and wake them often.
 It is difficult for many homes to achieve complete silence.

-If the other family members are awake, they are bound to create the noise, leading to disrupted sleep for the child.
-A white noise machine is an excellent rescue for such houses to produce a calming noise so that your child can sleep properly.
+If the other family members are awake, they are bound to create noise, disrupting the child's sleep.
+A white noise machine is an excellent rescue for such houses to produce a calming noise so your child can sleep properly.

 You can choose any low-key sound as the background noise.
-Make sure that the volume level is safe for your child that helps them with a comforting sleep.
+Ensure that the volume level is safe for your child, which helps them sleep comfortably.

-Blackout curtains are an inexpensive solution to help babies and toddlers get better sleep.
-They block out too much light during the day, but they're helpful when you want to go to sleep earlier.
+Blackout curtains are inexpensive to help babies and toddlers get better sleep.
+They block out too much light during the day, but they're helpful when you want to sleep earlier.

 - Use a dimmer switch to control the brightness level.